g1patil/data-structures-and-algorithms/README.md

 This repo contains the standard Data Structure and Algorithm question for coding interviews.
 The major focus is on the Leetcode platform.
 Feel free to fork/contribute/share/createissue or ask any question.
 Majority of the algo are tested.
 The class are annotated with details about status.

-You can also refer to my [Java Notes](http://blog..com/category/java) for a quick refresh on the Java concepts.
-Lastly, feel free to connect with me on [Twitter](https://twitter.com/ram__patra) for any queries or concerns.
-All the best!

 ## Contents

 1. [Basic Practice](/src/main/java/com//):